expo/expo/docs/pages/submit/eas-json.md

 }
 ```

-If you're also using EAS Build, [see how to use `eas.json` for configuring your builds](/build/eas-json.md).
+If you're also using EAS Build, [see how to use `eas.json` to configure your builds](/build/eas-json.md).

 ## Android-specific options